 In the past 38 years, plenty of (now) stars debuted their horror and fantasy films at Fantasporto:

-The reason why I’m (unabashedly) namedropping is to show the skeptics that none of these “big names” were big then.
+I’m namedropping to show the skeptics that none of these “big names” were big then.
 That’s why independent film festivals exist.
 Damn it, that’s why any independent cultural event exists.